nf-core/drop/README.md

 ```

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).
-Here is an example of a [test custom config](conf/test.config).
+Here is an example of a [custom config](conf/test.config).

 For more details and further functionality, please refer to the [usage documentation](https://nf-co.re/drop/usage) and the [parameter documentation](https://nf-co.re/drop/parameters).